If you have health and fitness goals (even modest ones) and exercise at least two times a week, then supplementing with creatine can help you.

 Here are some interesting creatine facts that may shock you:

-- Many of us are creatine deficient, and some of us are much more deficient than others.
+- Many people are creatine deficient—some much more than others.

 - Unless you’re currently supplementing with creatine, your energy metabolism isn’t as good as it could be.

-- Although a creatine deficiency isn’t known to pose any serious health risks, balancing our creatine levels can help us achieve our health and fitness goals.
+- Although a creatine deficiency isn’t known to pose any serious health risks, balancing your creatine levels can help you achieve your health and fitness goals.

-As it turns out, creatine is much more fundamental than many of us know.
+As it turns out, creatine is much more fundamental than most people know.

 Here are the answers to your most pressing creatine questions (and then some).

 What Is Creatine?

 Creatine is a naturally occurring molecule sourced in two ways: It's either synthesized by your liver or consumed directly from animal protein.
 In other words, your body makes some and you get the rest from your diet.

 For the meat-eaters, approximately half of their creatine supply comes from their diet, and their body processes the rest.
 Plant-based eaters are limited to the creatine processed by their bodies from dietary amino acids, which tops out at approximately one gram per day.